 NOT A THING #6: Jews Have a Problem with Porcine Implants

-As I was looking around for another Shabbat-candle-related clip, I came across this little scene from the American TV show, Gray’s Anatomy:
+As I was looking around for the aforementioned episode of House, I came across this little scene from the American TV show, Gray’s Anatomy:

 Terrible acting AND completely detached from reality:

 A) The only clear-cut prohibition we have regarding pigs is not eating them.
 We are allowed to use any part of them for any other purpose.

 B) This is a clear case of pikuach nefesh–a situation where a life is endangered.
 Not only would she be allowed to have the implant, she would be allowed to eat pork if it would save her life.
 On Yom Kippur.
 Cooked in its mother’s milk.
 By an idol worshiper. 😛